tuxy/airo/Contributing.md

 - `data/FlightRequest.kt`: Direct request from the APIs.
 Error handling and code semantics are still very unorganised.
 - `data/FlightData.kt`: Large db may cause performance issues
-- `viewmodel/FlightDetailsViewModel.kt`: Adding/Fixing refresh functionality (check
+- (Done!) `viewmodel/FlightDetailsViewModel.kt`: Adding/Fixing refresh functionality (check
   refreshing-feature branch)
-- `screens/MainFlightScreen.kt`: Up to spec, but could have more sophisticated grouping.
+- (Done!) `screens/MainFlightScreen.kt`: Up to spec, but could have more sophisticated grouping.
-- Comments & documentation.
+- (Doing) Comments & documentation.
 A lot of the functions are "willy-nilly" and need some documentation.